alicolville/Weight-Tracker/readme.txt

 * New feature: New shortcode: [wt-custom-fields-chart] - display custom fields only on a chart.
 Read more https://docs.yeken.uk/shortcodes/wt-custom-fields-chart.html
 * New feature: [wt-chart] shortcode can be used to display custom fields only (i.e. hide weight entries/targets).
 Use the new shortcode arguments 'show-weight' and 'show-target'.
 Read more https://docs.yeken.uk/shortcodes/wt-chart.html
 * New feature: [wt-chart] new argument "message-no-data" to specify the error message to display when there is no data to display on the chart.
 Read more https://docs.yeken.uk/shortcodes/wt-chart.html
+* New feature: Specify safety caps to ensure calories to lose weight doesn't fall below a certain value.
 * New setting: "Load previous entry upon date selection?" - If enabled, and data exists, then the user will be asked whether they wish to load the data for the selected date chosen on the entry form.
 * Improvement: New arguments for shortcode [wt-table] 'enable-bmi', 'enable-notes'and 'enable-weight'.
 Read more https://docs.yeken.uk/shortcodes/wt-table.html
 * Improvement: Upgrading charting library (chart.js) and underlying code to 3.2.0.